 This brutal disparity can however be honed so as to bring the two concepts into frequent and sometimes surprising alignment.
 Indeed entropy turns out to be sensitive in meaningful ways to the various kinds of restrictions that one may naturally impose on an orbit equivalence, its role as an invariant remaining intact in some cases but completely neutralized in others.
-The history of this relationship traces back many decades and encompasses Vershik's work on actions of locally finite groups \cite{Ver73,Ver95}, the Ornstein isomorphism machinery for Bernoulli shifts \cite{Orn70}, the theory of Kakutani equivalence \cite{Kat77,Fel76,OrnRudWei82,delRud84}, and Rudolph and Kammeyer's general theory of restricted orbit equivalence for p.m.p.\ actions of countable amenable groups that all of this inspired \cite{Rud85,KamRud97,KamRud02} (see Chapter~1 of \cite{KamRud02} for the genealogy of these developments).
-In a somewhat different vein, Rudolph and Weiss proved in \cite{RudWei00} that, for a free p.m.p.\ action of a countable amenable group, the conditional entropy with respect to a prescribed invariant sub-$\sigma$-algebra $\sS$ is preserved under every $\sS$-measurable orbit equivalence.
+The history of this relationship traces back several decades and in its original thrust encompasses the work of Vershik on actions of locally finite groups \cite{Ver73,Ver95}, the Ornstein isomorphism machinery for Bernoulli shifts \cite{Orn70}, the theory of Kakutani equivalence \cite{Kat77,Fel76,OrnRudWei82,delRud84}, and Kammeyer and Rudolph's general theory of restricted orbit equivalence for p.m.p.\ actions of countable amenable groups that all of this inspired \cite{Rud85,KamRud97,KamRud02} (see Chapter~1 of \cite{KamRud02} for a genealogy).
+In a somewhat different vein from these lines of investigation, Rudolph and Weiss later proved in \cite{RudWei00} that, for a free p.m.p.\ action of a countable amenable group, the conditional entropy with respect to a prescribed invariant sub-$\sigma$-algebra $\sS$ is preserved under every $\sS$-measurable orbit equivalence.
 As Rudolph and Weiss demonstrated in the application to completely positive entropy that motivated their paper, this crisp expression of complementarity between entropy and orbit equivalence, when combined with the Ornstein--Weiss theorem \cite{OrnWei80}, turns out to be very useful as a tool for lifting results from $\Zb$-actions to actions of general countable amenable groups.
 More recently Austin has shown, for free p.m.p.\ actions of finitely generated amenable groups, that entropy is an invariant of bounded and integrable orbit equivalence, and that there is an entropy scaling formula for stable versions of these equivalences \cite{Aus16}.
 It is interesting to note that Austin makes use of both the theory of Kakutani equivalence (to handle the virtually cyclic case, which his approach requires him to treat separately) and the Rudolph--Weiss theorem (in a reduction-to-$\Zb$ argument which, ironically, forms part of the verification of the non-virtually-cyclic case).